acl-org/acl-2020-virtual-conference/scripts/README.md

 This directory contains extensions to help support the mini-conf library.

-Follow the procedure described in [this gist](https://gist.github.com/georgepar/3d5cda48c50c6ee57f56aaea9b99603d) to obtain the embeddings and the paper projections.
+For the updated procedure on getting similar papers + recommendations refer to README.recommendations.md

 These include: